rentry/beavercreek-portrait-library/_posts/2021-06-14-portrait-2-forest-edge.md

 ## Ron, I understand you went to seminary.
 Does theological study inform how you approach your vineyard practices?

-**Ron:** I guess one of my responses, when someone asks me what I’m doing: “Well, I’m laboring in my vineyard per my Lord and Savior.”
+**Ron:** I guess one of my responses, when someone asks me what I’m doing: “Well, I’m laboring in my vineyard, per my Lord and Savior.”

-Basically, I think it informs my sense of the land, and ownership of land, particularly out of the priestly editions of the Jewish scripture, particularly Leviticus.
+Basically, I think it informs my sense of the land, and ownership of land, particularly out of the priestly [passages] of the Jewish scripture, particularly Leviticus.
 God owns the land; we’re just tenants, at best stewards.
 So we have certain responsibilities to protect the land.

 Our goal for the land here was always to put it in a land trust.
 That was always important—is still important—to do that, partly out of my sense of God or Gaia.
 That we shouldn’t have ownership of the land; we should have tenancy, under certain conditions.
 Because we’re responsible to God or Gaia for how we live with and on the land.